 (4) In subsection (1) —

-“transitional matter” means a matter that it is necessary or convenient to deal with for the purpose of effecting the transition from the S&FB Act and the GES Act to the State Superannuation Act 2000.
+transitional matter means a matter that it is necessary or convenient to deal with for the purpose of effecting the transition from the S&FB Act and the GES Act to the State Superannuation Act 2000.

 26. Continuation of rules for continued schemes 3